nilsherzig/wayland-shell/README.md

 ## Why Wayland-Shell?

 I am a fan of the Gnome Shell, but I also love Hyprland / Sway.
 As a result, I wanted to create something to replace the Gnome Shell, albeit on a smaller scale.
-This project is my first attempt with GTK, so the code may not look pretty.
+This project is my first attempt at GTK, so the code may not look pretty.
 However, I plan to rewrite it once I gain more knowledge about GTK.
 Currently, the code only displays a basic bar indicating the date and battery level.

 ![current example](example.png)